pmatteu2/flashRecruit/README.md

 ## Getting Started

-clone repo
+-clone repo

-npm install
+-npm install

-npm start(you will get an error but it should work)
+-npm start (you will get an error, but it should work)

 Now visit [localhost:4000](http://localhost:4000/)